volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ## <b> Is BGP/TeamD dockers Warm restart needed? </b>

 The fpmsyncd will expect that there is stale route data in APPL DB to do reconcilation logic after gr timer.
-Since APPL DB will be empty on start, do we need to start bgp docker in warm way, except only graceful restart.
+Since APPL DB will be empty on start, do we need to start bgp docker in warm way?
+Except graceful restart is needed.

 TeamD - unknown